-I lived in Fruita/Grand Junction for a little under a year, and even met J.D. there!
-We did a lot of camping, hiking, and cycling.
+I live in Fruita (near Grand Junction) and even met J.D. here!
 I also saw my first mountain when I moved to Colorado.

 The coolest part about Grand Junction is that you'll get a real feel of Colorado.
 Denver is overcrowded and in my opinion, a little bit overrated (sorry Denverites).

 1. I recommend choosing Airbnb always.
 Get $40 for signing up with my link.